 - Some sources say that they can also climb sloping trees.

-- The sea otter is a marine mammal and obviously an excellent swimmer.
+- The sea otter is a marine mammal and an excellent swimmer.

-- Sea otters can dive at the depth of 90 meters (300 feet), however, they usually forage in shallow waters at the depth of less than 18 meter (60 feet).
+- Sea otters can dive at the depth of 90 meters (300 feet), however, they usually forage in shallow waters at the depth of fewer than 18 meters (60 feet).

 - They can hold their breath for about 5 minutes, however, their diving duration is usually only 2 minutes or less.